Neurodiversity information for parents and young people

 Broken or lost glasses

-• Broken or lost frames are covered under a repair/replacement voucher called a GOS4.
-The optician who supplies the glasses will give you this.
+- Broken or lost frames are covered under a repair/replacement voucher called a GOS 4.

-• If you buy spare pairs of glasses privately, these are not covered by the voucher system.
+- If you buy spare glasses privately, they will not be covered by the voucher system.
 You will have to pay for repairs out of your own pocket.

 Looking after glasses